zoufc/FrozenLogic_BackendTest/README.md

 3. After clonning project, run "npm install" at the project root.

-4. Create a .env file at the project root as following.
+4. Customize(or create) the .env file at the project root as following.

     PORT=4000
     DB_HOST=localhost